Ars-Digitale/java-21-study-guide/docs/module-07/threads.md

 Java provides synchronization, volatile variables, and higher-level concurrency utilities to address these problems, which will be studied in subsequent sections.

-## Summary
+## 15. Summary

 Threads are the fundamental building block of concurrent execution in Java.
 They exist within processes, share memory, and are scheduled by the JVM in cooperation with the operating system.
-A precise understanding of thread creation, execution, and synchronization is mandatory for both the Java 21 certification and real-world system design.